 Shoulder flexibility is overlooked in flares.
 You need to be competent at skin the cats so you have the shoulder flexibility to raise your hips high in the front part of the flare.

-Once your hand placement and shoulders know what to do, the last step is controlling your legs.
+Once your hands and shoulders know what to do, the last step is controlling your legs.
 Your legs kick again and again in a flare at different times.
 You can practice leg control by trying the move, but this is the most frustrating way.
 You can practice parts of leg kicking with your butt on the floor, this is good for the front portion of the move in the beginning but not helpful as you advance.
 There is a flare drill for working the rear part of the flare that is real good and shown below.

 The best way to work the legs is to use a flare trainer that holds your legs then you can perform many repetitions and learn the technique.